-- 2.15 Subsequent versions of the MOIRA2 demand matrix have included a PTE infill but the journeys are now based directly on LENNON data and are therefore not consistent with the 2008/09 infill. - 2.16 To maintain consistency with previous ORR statistics the PTE infill contained in the ODM has therefore historically been based on the 2008/09 MOIRA2 PTE infill (as described in para 2.14) adjusted annually using growth rates derived from National Rail Trends data.
+- 2.15 Subsequent versions of the MOIRA2 demand matrix have included a PTE infill but the journeys are now based directly on LENNON data and are therefore not consistent with the 2008/09 infill. - 2.16 To maintain consistency with previous ORR statistics the PTE infill contained in the ODM has therefore historically been based on the 2008/09 MOIRA2 PTE infill (as described in para 2.14) adjusted annually using growth rates derived from ORR's National Rail Trends (NRT) data.
 Up until 2010/11 the application of growth was carried out at a highly aggregate level based on growth seen for 'franchised regional operators' as reported in National Rail Trends data. - 2.17 From 2011/12 onwards a number of improvements have been made in successive years to the methodology for the construction of the PTE infills.
 In the construction of the 2011/12 dataset a more disaggregate set of growth rates was applied at the PTE level based on LENNON data.
-In addition, a completely new infill was included for the West Midlands Centro PTE infill area based on an infill constructed for the Passenger Demand Forecasting Council (PDFC) by Steer Davies Gleave.
-Further improvements were made in 2012/13 with the inclusion of new infills for the West Yorkshire (WYPTE) and Greater Manchester (GMPTE/TfGM) PTE areas. - 2.18 In 2013/14 new infills have also been included for the South Yorkshire (SYPTE), Merseyside, and Strathclyde (SPT) areas and these are detailed in Chapter 3. - 2.19 In summary, as a result of these methodological enhancements in the Greater Manchester, West Midlands, West Yorkshire, South Yorkshire, Merseyside and Strathclyde areas over the last three years users should be cautious in the comparisons they make over time for stations in these areas.
+In addition, a completely new infill was included for the West Midlands Centro PTE area based on an infill constructed for the Passenger Demand Forecasting Council (PDFC) by Steer Davies Gleave.
+Further improvements were made in 2012/13 with the inclusion of new infills for the West Yorkshire (WYPTE) and Greater Manchester (GMPTE/TfGM) PTE areas based on work undertaken by Mott MacDonald for Rail in the North (RiN).
+In 2013/14, new infills were included for South Yorkshire (SYPTE), Merseyside and Strathclyde (SPT). - 2.18 In the 2014/15 dataset, a new infill for Tyne & Wear has been included. - 2.19 In summary, as a result of these methodological enhancements in all of the PTE areas over the last four years users should be cautious in the comparisons they make over time for stations in these areas.

-РТЕ Status Greater Manchester Updated infill methodology adopted for 2012/13 and 2013/14 Merseyside Updated infill methodology adopted for 2013/14 South Yorkshire Updated infill methodology adopted for 2013/14 Strathclyde Updated infill methodology adopted for 2013/14 Tyne & Wear Original 2008/09 methodology maintained.
-West Midlands Updated infill methodology adopted for 2011/12 through to 2013/14.
-West Yorkshire Updated infill methodology adopted for 2012/13 and 2013/14
+РТЕ Status Greater Manchester Updated infill methodology adopted for 2012/13 through to 2014/15 Merseyside Updated infill methodology adopted for 2013/14 and 2014/15 South Yorkshire Updated infill methodology adopted for 2013/14 and 2014/15 Strathclyde Updated infill methodology adopted for 2013/14 and 2014/15 Tyne & Wear Updated infill methodology adopted for 2014/15 West Midlands Updated infill methodology adopted for 2011/12 through to 2014/15 West Yorkshire Updated infill methodology adopted for 2012/13 through to 2014/15